witcom-gmbh/id-generator/README.md

+# THIS PROJECT IS NOT MAINTAINED ANY MORE

+ID-Generatr has undergone a complete rework (https://github.com/witcom-gmbh/witcom-id-generator)

 # id-generator

 ID-Generator-API for Services (Customer-facing and internal).
 Service-IDs consist of a sequence-number that is padded by 0's to have an equal width